Medical expert of the article

 SONMS Coma Scale for Brain-Injured Children (Morray JP et al., 1984)

-Given that the Glasgow scale has serious limitations for use in children, as it requires verbalization, which is not always possible, especially in an intubated child, and on the basis that assessments of eye opening, verbalization, and skeletal muscle movement are clearly not enough to consider the full range of neurological symptoms, Morray JP et al. (1984) proposed the scale of SONMS.
-This scale is devoid of such restrictions.
-The cortical function is estimated from 6 (purposeful, spontaneous movements) to 0 (lethargy), the functional state of the trunk is estimated from 3 (intact) to 0 (absence of reflex activity and apnea).
+Considering that the Glasgow scale has serious limitations for use in children, since it requires verbalization, which is not always possible, especially in an intubated child, and based on the fact that assessment of eye opening, verbalization and skeletal muscle movement is clearly insufficient to take into account the entire spectrum of neurological symptoms, Morray JP et al. (1984) proposed the COMS scale.
+This scale is devoid of such limitations.
+Cortical function is assessed from 6 (purposeful, spontaneous movements) to 0 (lethargy), the functional state of the brainstem is assessed from 3 (intact) to 0 (absence of reflex activity and apnea).
 The maximum overall score is 9.
-This scale was called the comatose state scale of the Children's Orthopedic Hospital and Medical Center (SONMS), and was tested during the period from 1978 to 1982.
+This scale was called the Children's Orthopedic Hospital and Medical Center Coma Scale (COMS) and was tested over the period from 1978 to 1982.

 Function |